iPhone 8 Plus – Battery life

 The top iPhone 8 Plus deals right now

-A £60 saving, two-year warranty and an additional £40 saving if you also pick up a pair of Apple AirPods?
+A £100 saving, two-year warranty and three months free access to Apple Music?
 Come on, what's no to love about this incredible SIM-free deal from John Lewis.

 The iPhone 8 Plus is familiar – but sometimes that’s a good thing.